-- thoroughly clean and disinfect shed and equipment at batch depletion, including internal surfaces of sheds and brooding sheds
+- thoroughly clean and disinfect shed and equipment at batch depletion, including internal surfaces of sheds and brooding areas (sheds)

-- prevent wild birds, rodents and pets from entering the shed, areas where birds and pullets range and where eggs are processed or stored
+- prevent wild birds, rodents, and pets from entering the shed, areas where hens and pullets range and where eggs are processed or stored

 Human health and hygiene requirements